 We also understand that obtaining and sending your schedule can be challenging.
 Therefore we have created an Overnights Worksheet so you can summarize your schedule.

-This Flight Crew Expense Report is also available in fillable PDF.
+This Flight Crew Expense Report is also available in non-fillable PDF.